FAU-Inf2/tree-measurements/README.md

 # tree-measurements

 This repository contains the
-evaluation of the research paper "G. Dotzler,M. Philippsen: Move-Optimized Source Code Tree Differencing".
+evaluation of the research paper "G. Dotzler, M. Philippsen: Move-Optimized Source Code Tree Differencing".

 ## Structure